 installRelease is not available by default, because installing an app requires

-that the APK be signed, and Gradle for Android does not know how to sign it.
+that the APK be signed, and the Android Gradle Plugin does not know how to sign it.

 We will address this in the next chapter as well.

 If you just want to build the app, without installing it,

 aR) will accomplish that aim.
 If you want to uninstall